groninge01/new-site/src/pages/index.md

 ---
 templateKey: index-page
 title: Great websites for everyone
-image: /img/business-code-coding-270360.jpg
+image: /img/codes-coding-computer-270366.jpg
 heading: Great websites for everyone
-subheading: So you can do what you can do best
+subheading: So you can do what you do best
 mainpitch:
   title: Why webuildit
   description: >